-Children on the Blossom Tree caseload are regularly reviewed by our Speech and Language Therapist in collaboration with TAs and Class teachers who work with the child.
+Children with an EHCP an additional Annual Review meeting.
+Children on the Blossom Tree caseload are regularly reviewed by our Speech and Language Therapist in collaboration with TAs and class teachers who work with the child.

-Children on SEN Support are reviewed as part of our school wide assessment cycles.
+Children on SEND Support are reviewed as part of our school wide assessment cycles.
 Individual targets are reviewed half termly by teachers and parents are involved through teacher parent conferences.